nsrau/azure-docs.it-it/articles/app-service-web/web-sites-hybrid-connection-get-started.md

 6. Al termine del processo l'area delle notifiche nel portale informa che la connessione è stata creata correttamente.
 	<!-- TODO

 Everything fails at this step.
 I can't create a BizTalk service in the dogfood portal.
-I switch to the old portal (full portal) and created the BizTalk service but it doesn't seem to let you connnect them - When you finish the Create hybrid conn step, you get the following error Failed to create hybrid connection RelecIoudHC.
+I switch to the classic portal (full portal) and created the BizTalk service but it doesn't seem to let you connnect them - When you finish the Create hybrid conn step, you get the following error Failed to create hybrid connection RelecIoudHC.
 The